Water, experimental geometry in bohr.

 Computing gradients¶

-For geometry optimisation or force evaluation, vibe-qc exposes analytic HF gradients:
+For geometry optimization or force evaluation, vibe-qc exposes analytic HF gradients:

 from vibeqc import compute_gradient